 One of my favorite features that was added in late 2014 was the CTA button.
 Facebook offers seven pre-made call-to-action buttons.

 This is a quick way for page owners to drive traffic, or get users to take a desired action.

 Check out our CTA button….
-We want peeps to signup for our Digital Marketing Course, so we use the “Sign Up” button (go ahead... you know you want to).
+We want peeps to signup for our Digital Marketing Course, so we use the “Sign Up Now” button (go ahead, scroll down and click it ... you know you want to).